-This Boozy Tiramisu starts with a frozen pound cake and your choice of spiked coffee.
+This Easy Pound Cake Tiramisu starts with a frozen pound cake and your choice of spiked coffee.
 An easy, no-bake dessert that won’t heat up the kitchen this summer and it’s easy to make ahead!
+This post contains affiliate links.

-I’ve got the usual instructions and recipe card below, but this time my CIO (aka, my husband 🙂 helped me with an overview video, so I hope you enjoy it and hopefully more to come!
+I’ve got the usual instructions and recipe card for this Pound Cake Tiramisu below, but this time my CIO (aka, my husband 🙂 helped me with an overview video, so I hope you enjoy it and hopefully more to come!

 I’ve made this in two sizes — you can stretch one pound cake to make a 9 x 13 pan and it’s a little thinner, but will feed a little more people.
 Or you can use the 11 x 7 pan that you’ll see pictured here for a little taller tiramisu that feeds a little less, totally up to you.

 Beat your cream cheese and sugar until smooth.
 Add in the chocolate syrup and fold in a cup and a half of whipped cream.
 I did use real whipped cream here because I am a certified kitchen gadget hoarder and we own a whipped cream maker.
 When I get very sleep deprived (like with a newborn) I suddenly get thoughts like, “Do you know what would solve all of our problems??
 Being able to serve homemade whipped cream at a moment’s notice!!”
-While it did not solve all of our problems, the whipped cream maker has made all the holiday pie rounds, topped off some hot chocolate this winter, and I’ve used it for several recipes, so maybe not completely crazy?
+So I hit “order” roundsabout 3 am and now we are the proud owners of a whipped cream maker!
+So, while it did not solve all of our problems, the whipped cream maker has made all the holiday pie rounds, topped off some hot chocolate this winter, and I’ve used it for several recipes, so maybe not completely crazy?
 Trying to justify here.
-If you’re interested, you can check it here (this is an affiliate link), otherwise I’ve made this tons of time with Cool Whip and that worked equally well.
+If you’re interested, you can check it here, otherwise I’ve made this tons of time with Cool Whip and that worked equally well.

 This is great when served right away and last time I made it I had to do it the night before and I was worried that the whipped cream would fall or get runny, but it didn’t at all.
 And the leftovers kept well in the fridge for a few days after.

-Did anyone try a different liquor for the spiked coffee?
+Did anyone try a different liquor for the spiked coffee or just go with plain coffee?
 I’d love to hear in the comments!

 P.S.
 Don’t forget if you haven’t already you can sign up for emails here so you don’t miss a beat ~ I’ll also send special sneak peeks so you’ll always know what’s up next!